platformsh/platformsh-docs/sites/platform/src/glossary/_index.md

 That may include a database container, an Elasticsearch container, a container for your application, and more.
 They're always deployed together as a single unit.

+## Control plane

+The control plane is Platform.sh’s orchestration, control, and management environment.
+It helps us to establish and operate regions, provision services and networks.

 ## {{% names/dedicated-gen-2 %}}